-We have created an open culture, where Team members and young people are able to discuss any concerns of a child protection nature, without fear of consequences.
+We have created an open culture, where staff and young people are able to discuss any concerns of a child protection nature, without fear of consequences.
 We encourage speaking out about concerns around practice, where it is felt that it cannot be dealt with through normal routes, or they are of sufficient seriousness, to warrant bringing to the attention of the Responsible Individual or Directors.

-Team members can often be the first to realise that there may be something wrong within the organisation, but they may not feel comfortable expressing their concerns, as they might feel that "speaking out" would be disloyal to colleagues, managers or the organisation.
+Staff can often be the first to realise that there may be something wrong within the organisation, but they may not feel comfortable expressing their concerns, as they might feel that "speaking out" would be disloyal to colleagues, managers or the organisation.

-In instances of allegations against Team members, we will ensure that the Local Authority Designated Officer has been informed.
+In instances of staff allegations, we will ensure that the Local Authority Designated Officer has been informed.

-Team members will be trained to know how to report immediately any abuse, or suspicions of abuse whether this has taken place inside or outside of the home.
+Staff will be trained to know how to report immediately any abuse, or suspicions of abuse whether this has taken place inside or outside of the home.
 This is covered within our Whistleblowing and Safeguarding policies.